Tips for Collecting with Children

 - Always enforce the "look but don't touch" rule when in an antiques mall.
 Make sure kids do not run or roughhouse in antique stores for their own safety and the safety of others.

 - Use the shopping experience as a learning tool.
 Allow children to ask questions about unusual items, and teach them to respect property belonging to others in the process.

 - Show children items you recognize from childhood or your grandmother's house.
 Explain why they hold fond memories.

 - Encourage kids to start small, inexpensive collections.
 Teach them how to display and care for their collectibles when they get back home.

 - Let kids look through books on collectibles that interest them, or topics that interest you.
 Learn about antiques and collectibles together.

 Learning Through Collecting

-In addition to having fun, as children grow groups of objects they learn to take care for them, display them, research them and budget their allowance to buy more.
+In addition to having fun, as children gather groups of objects they learn to take care of them, display them, research them and budget their allowance to buy more.